 Hearts were opening Kilmarnock up with intelligent moving and passing interchanges despite Clarke organising his team in a 4-5-1 formation.
-Goalkeeper Daniel Bachmann, deputising for MacDonald and also making his league debut, had to deal with several cross balls into the danger zone along with his defence.
+Goalkeeper Daniel Bachmann, deputising for MacDonald, and his defence had to deal with several cross balls into the danger zone.

 Wighton shot into the side-netting after the half-hour as Hearts' probing continued.
 Kilmarnock seemed content playing counter-attacking football and almost profited from that tactic on 38 minutes.
 Ndjoli's driving run down the left flank ended with a powerful shot which rose narrowly over the stanchion of Zlamal's post and crossbar.

 Hearts' clearest scoring opportunity of the first half arrived five minutes before the interval.
 Arnaud Djoum won a loose ball and skipped past three opponents to slide a weighted pass left to Garuccio.
 The Australian's first-time effort inside the penalty box was well stopped by the outrushing Bachmann.

 Boyd and Ndjoli both came close with efforts at the Hearts goal early in the second half.
 At the opposite end, MacLean found the net for Hearts but was flagged offside after Jimmy Dunne flicked Garuccio's cross into the striker's path.